 운동 해본 사람은 알지요 휴식기를 가져주는것도 좋고 운동을 다시 시작하면 다시 근력과 근육이 생겨요

-During the holiday season when appointments increase, it becomes difficult to perfectly stick to the exercise routine you previously maintained.
+During the holiday season, when commitments pile up, it can be difficult to stick to your regular exercise routine.

-However, you don't have to worry about the hard-earned tower built through exercise collapsing during a break.
-Research has shown that taking a short break from strength training after several months of workouts does not significantly affect maximum strength and muscle size.
+But you don't have to worry about your hard-earned tower collapsing during a break.
+Research has shown that taking a break after months of strength training doesn't significantly impact maximal strength or muscle size.

-The research team from Finland's Yubaiskullae University analyzed 55 healthy men and women aged 18 to 40.
-Participants were divided into groups: one group performed continuous strength training twice a week for five months, and the other group performed strength training twice a week with a 10-week rest period in between.
-The research team measured the participants' strength and muscle size before the study and every five weeks after the start of the study.
+A research team from Jyväskylä University in Finland analyzed 55 healthy men and women aged 18 to 40.
+Participants were divided into two groups: 1) continuous strength training twice a week for five months; 2) strength training twice a week, with a 10-week rest period in between.
+The research team measured the participants' muscle strength and size before the study and every five weeks thereafter.

-Analysis showed that people who took a 10-week break experienced similar increases in strength and muscle size as those who exercised consistently.
-The rest group, after resting for 10 weeks and then resuming exercise, regained their pre-rest strength and muscle size within 5 weeks.
+Analysis results showed that those who rested for 10 weeks experienced similar gains in strength and muscle size as those who exercised consistently.
+When the rest group resumed exercise after a 10-week break, they regained the same strength and muscle size as before the break within 5 weeks.

-The research team analyzed that although results may vary slightly depending on individual physical condition and exercise type, people who have been consistently exercising tend to recover more quickly during periods of inactivity.
-Regular strength training increases blood supply to muscles and improves blood flow, which prevents muscle fibers from easily depleting and causes blood vessels to shrink more slowly, even when muscles are not in use.
-Additionally, the neural pathways of muscle cells are also improved, leading to a rapid rebuilding of strength and muscle after rest.
+The research team analyzed that while results may vary slightly depending on individual body type and exercise type, those who consistently exercise tend to recover more quickly from exercise breaks.
+Regular strength training increases blood supply to muscles and improves blood flow, preventing muscle fibers from becoming depleted easily even when muscles are not being used, and taking longer for blood vessels to constrict.
+It also improves the neural pathways in muscle cells, allowing for faster muscle recovery after rest.

-The research team defined this as the concept of 'muscle memory.'
-It is the ability of muscles to remember movements and actions that have been repeatedly performed in the past.
-For example, when repeatedly practicing lifting weights or swinging a baseball, the brain and muscles work together, making the movements easier over time.
-Therefore, even if the activity is temporarily stopped, the muscles retain the memory of the exercise method, allowing the individual to maintain a more advanced state after rest than when they first started exercising.
+The research team defined this as "muscle memory," the ability of muscles to remember movements and actions they've performed repeatedly in the past.
+For example, when you repeatedly practice lifting weights or hitting a baseball, your brain and muscles work together to make the movement easier over time.
+Therefore, even if you stop the activity for a while, your muscles remember how to perform the movement, so even after resting, they remain in a more advanced state than when you first started.

-However, the effect of rest depends on the duration of the rest period and the length of exercise continuation.
-For those who exercise regularly, a 1-2 week rest period has little to no impact on their physical ability, but for beginners, it can cause muscle strength loss.
-People who exercise consistently typically recover their previous strength levels in about half the rest time.
+step The effects of rest vary depending on the duration of the rest period and the duration of the exercise.
+For those who have exercised consistently, a one- to two-week break has little effect on exercise performance, but for beginners, it can cause muscle loss.
+Regular exercisers typically need about half the rest period to regain their previous strength.

-The research team recommended taking planned breaks every few months for several weeks.
-This helps reduce excessive muscle strain and the risk of injury, and aids physical recovery to optimize exercise performance.
-Dr. Ryan Glatt, who led the study, said, "The exact duration and frequency of rest depend on individual needs and training intensity," and added, "Listening to your body is important; if you feel pain or sustain an injury, take a few days off to recover."
+The research team recommended taking a few weeks of planned rest every few months.
+This reduces excessive muscle strain and the risk of injury, aids physical recovery, and optimizes exercise performance.
+"The exact length and frequency of rest periods will vary depending on individual needs and training intensity," said lead researcher Dr. Ryan Glatt.
+"Listen to your body.
+If you feel pain or an injury, take a few days off to allow yourself time to recover."

 ============